 Welcome to the Toorongo River Fishing Guide.
-The Toorongo River located 90 minutes drive from Melbourne along the Warburton highway not far from Noojee.
+The Toorongo River is located a 90-minute drive from Melbourne along the Warburton highway not far from Noojee.
 It’s a beautiful and very scenic location, the river flows from the Toorongo Falls.
 It’s a great place to take the family.
 There are camping grounds at the bottom of the falls, and walking trails with breathtaking views along 2 falls.
 There are active wildlife and bird watching along the amphitheatre walk.
-The river itself is a long shallow system which snakes around the rainforest and local farmland.
+The river itself is a long shallow system that snakes around the rainforest and local farmland.

 Things to do Toorongo River

 This is a unique location to bring the family.
 Camping, stunning walking trails, and waterfalls.
 Stunning views, rock formations and falls.
 A tranquil setting with the sound of the falls and local birdlife.
 It’s not every kid’s cup of tee, but it is an amazing location.
 The biggest issue I have had in this area is leeches.
 A nice wander around the falls had my young children in chaotic fits when they realized they had many leeches on their skin.
 It can also be very slippery with descents and sharp rocks so do be very careful.
 All country areas are inhabited by wildlife such as Snakes and Lizards, so be wary of venomous snakes such as Brown, Tiger and Red-bellied Black.

 Fishing Toorongo River